Dr-schobi/RGB-christmas/README.md

 This was a good inspiration, but I wanted to change a few things:

 - different lights: the chunky RGB pixels and thick cables seemed outdated.
-The Chinese manufacturer BTF Lighting makes much nicer lights https://www.btf-lighting.com/collections/led-strip-set/products/usb-rgb-led-pixels-string-christmas-lights-2m-5m-10m-rf-21keys-controller-ws2812b-ic-addressable-individually-light-10-leds-m-5v available through Aliexpress.
-A first test showed that they could provide acceptable appearance on the living room tree
+The Chinese manufacturer BTF Lighting makes much nicer [RGB led lights](https://www.btf-lighting.com/collections/led-strip-set/products/usb-rgb-led-pixels-string-christmas-lights-2m-5m-10m-rf-21keys-controller-ws2812b-ic-addressable-individually-light-10-leds-m-5v) available through Aliexpress.
+A first test showed that they could provide acceptable appearance for the main living room tree.
-- different software: the WLED project https://kno.wled.ge/ enables the quckest possible operation, while being easily extendable
-- I already had some ESP8266 modules available
+- different software: the [WLED project](https://kno.wled.ge/) enables the quickest possible operation, many effects, while being easily extendable.
+I already had some ESP8266 modules available

-## Setup
+## Construction and Setup

+The main challenge is the high current on the 5V rail.
+The LED strings need additional power injection every 50 or 100 LEDs.
+This is solved by a central 24V power supply and a lot of DC-DC converters that generate 5V somewhere on the tree.

+Components:
 - over 20 packs of LED strings of BTF Lighting fairy pixel LED strings, 50 LEDs per string
 - adjustable output DC-DC converters for point of load supply, converting from 24V distribution to 5V insertion at string connections
 - an 80W 24V Meanwell power supply (already available)